Italy PM forges ahead with cuts even as coalition row rages

 Letta, appointed to lead the cross-party coalition after inconclusive elections in February, is trying to push on with measures to spur growth and fight record levels of unemployment, but has struggled to pass any meaningful reforms in the face of deep divisions in the government.

-Berlusconi's own party is driven by tensions between members pushing for compromise with the PD and those who want to pull the plug on Letta.
+Berlusconi's own party is riven by tensions between members pushing for compromise with the PD and those who want to pull the plug on Letta.

 On Monday, Berlusconi ordered supporters not to make any further public statements that could damage party unity.